SeanNeedham/PixelPlay-Analytics/README.md

 - Direct and Website dominate channel and platform revenue, while LATAM (20.7%) and APAC (17.9%) carry elevated refund rates.

 #### Business Impact:
-- Heavy channel concentration creates dependency risk, while increasing acquisition activity in high-refund regions could grow revenue that is disproportionately offset by returns.
+- Relying heavily on a small number of channels creates risk, while growth in high-refund regions could be offset by more returns.

 #### Recommendation:
-- Investigate the causes of elevated refunds in LATAM and APAC before materially expanding acquisition activity in those regions.
-Separately, test opportunities to diversify acquisition through underrepresented channels such as Paid Search, Social and Affiliate without reducing support for the strongest existing routes to market.
+-Investigate why refund rates are higher in LATAM and APAC before increasing acquisition activity in those regions.
+- Separately, test opportunities to diversify acquisition through underrepresented channels such as Paid Search, Social and Affiliate without reducing support for the strongest existing routes to market.

 #### Expected Impact:
-- A more diversified acquisition mix and regional growth that delivers stronger retained revenue rather than being disproportionately eroded by refunds.
+- This could create a more balanced channel mix and support regional growth without refunds reducing too much of the revenue gained.

 ## Dataset